-Reported profit after tax for the period was 9.32m an increase of 2.95m (46.4%) from the previous year.
+Reported profit after tax for the period was \$12.74m an increase of 36.7% from the previous year.

-Full year revenue of the Group increased from \$27.58m to \$31.62m, an increase of 14.7%.
+Full year revenue of the Group increased from \$31.62m to \$36.02m, an increase of 13.9%.
+As the Group's costs are relatively fixed, an increase in sales has a significant impact on profitability.

-The key drivers of the profit increase was the significant increase in the performance of the North American and Australian operations.
+The key drivers of the profit increase were the significant increase in the performance of the North American and European operations, as well as unrealised foreign currency gains.